Yosemite Hikes masthead (Washburn Point)

 What's Little Yosemite Valley?
 Do I need a wilderness permit or a reservation to stay there?

 Little Yosemite Valley lies upstream from Nevada Fall, at an elevation of 6,100 feet (1,860 meters).
-The hike-in campground here is 4.5 miles (7 km) from the trailhead in Yosemite Valley and about 2.5 miles (4 km) from the summit of Half Dome.
+The hike-in campground here is a little under 4 miles (6.5 km) from the trailhead in Yosemite Valley and about 3.5 miles (5.5 km) from the summit of Half Dome.
 It's the closest starting point to Half Dome, so if you're determined to beat the bottlenecks at the cables, spend the night here and get an early start the next morning, and you'll have a two or three hour head start over the crowds hiking up from the the Happy Isles trailhead in Yosemite Valley.

 You do need a wilderness permit to camp in Little Yosemite Valley, but you don't need a campground reservation - if you've got the wilderness permit, you're allowed to camp here.
-Wilderness permits are free (sort of - more on this in the next paragraph), but, for this area, extremely popular.
+Wilderness permits are free (sort of - more on this in the next paragraph), but, for this area, extremely popular, and doubly so since the institution of the Half Dome permit system.
 The park service allows 60 percent of the wilderness permits for any particular trailhead to be reserved up to six months in advance, and holds the other 40 percent back to give out to lucky hikers the day of travel or up to 24 hours in advance.
 The wilderness permits office in Yosemite Valley (next to the post office in Yosemite Village) opens at 7:30 a.m., and typically a line forms there well before the office opens.
-If you're trying to get one of the 40% of permits handed out at the last minute, we recommend getting in line early in the morning the day before you want to head up to Little Yosemite Valley.
+If you want one of the 40% of permits handed out at the last minute, try getting in line early in the morning the day before you want to head up to Little Yosemite Valley.

 If you know well in advance when you're planning to climb Half Dome, you want to camp in Little Yosemite Valley, and you prefer to get your drama from actual outdoor adventures rather than from trying to make logistical arrangements, reserve your wilderness permit ahead of time.
 You can do this from the National Park Service website or by calling 209-372-0740.
 You can get permits for groups of up to 15 people.
-You'll have to pay a $5 fee if your reservation is confimed.
+You'll have to pay a $5 flat fee plus $5 per person for the wilderness permits if your reservation is confimed, plus $10 per person for Half Dome permits.

-The park service limits permits to 30 people per day from the Happy Isles/Yosemite Valley trailhead, 10 people per day from the Glacier Point trailhead, and 20 per day from the Tenaya/Sunrise Lakes area.
+The park service limits permits to 30 people per day from the Happy Isles/Yosemite Valley trailhead, 25 people per day from the Glacier Point trailhead, and 40 per day from the Tenaya/Sunrise Lakes area, including both reservable and first-come, first-servce permits.
 Given that some people camp multiple nights in Little Yosemite Valley and that the park service also issues permits for other trailheads that are part of multi-day swings through the Half Dome area, plan on sharing the campground with about a hundred other campers on any given night.

-We should mention that Half Dome is probably Yosemite's most strenuous day hike, and although camping in Little Yosemite Valley allows you to spread it over multiple days, it also means you'll have to do all but the last section of the hike packing a tent, sleeping bag, and other creature comforts on your back - it's about 4.5 miles (7 km) from Yosemite Valley to the Little Yosemite Valley campground, with more than 2,000 feet (600 meters) of climbing.
+One more thing to keep in mind: Half Dome is probably Yosemite's most strenuous day hike, and although camping in Little Yosemite Valley allows you to spread it over multiple days, it also means you'll have to do all but the section from LYV to the top of Half Dome while packing a tent, sleeping bag, and other creature comforts on your back - it's about 4.5 miles (7 km) from Yosemite Valley to the Little Yosemite Valley campground, with more than 2,000 feet (600 meters) of climbing.
 So unless you've got a personal sherpa, this option isn't overwhelmingly easier than doing it all in one day.
 The primary advantage of overnighting in Little Yosemite Valley is being able to get to the cables before the crowds arrive.

 Can I camp on Half Dome?